 Typically, we recommend HDR brachytherapy for men with more advanced disease and follow the treatment with a short course of image-guided, intensity-modulated radiation therapy.

 For all types of brachytherapy, we rely on MRI data to show us the location of the tumors so these areas can be targeted with exquisite accuracy and deliver high doses of radiation to these locations within the gland.

 Brachytherapy may be considered as a treatment for men whose cancer returns after prior radiation therapy.
-This salvage treatment can be associated with fewer side effects than surgery and can potentially eliminate the residual cancer.
+This salvage treatment can be associated with fewer side effects than prostate cancer surgery and can potentially eliminate the residual cancer.

 With low-dose rate (LDR) brachytherapy, we insert tiny titanium seeds containing radiation in or near the tumor while you’re under anesthesia.
 We use ultrasound imaging to guide the placement of the seeds.
 In 95 percent of cases, this technique is successful in eliminating the cancer.

 At Memorial Sloan Kettering, we perform LDR brachytherapy on an outpatient basis.
 It usually takes a little over an hour.
 Although the seeds are permanent, they cause little or no discomfort, and their radioactivity lessens after several weeks or a few months.